Return to site

 3. B Vitamins

-The B vitamins are a group of vitamins that work together to provide energy and reduce the effects of stress.
-A review of the literature has indicated that birth control pills can alter various B vitamin levels in the body.
+A review of the literature indicates that birth control pills can alter various B vitamin levels in the body.

 Resource: PMID: 7001015